Collaborations

 In collaboration with one of its core partners, Turning Point of Addison County, Champlain Valley Unitarian Universalist Society (CVUUS) launched “Queerly Beloved,” an addiction recovery group centered on the needs of our community’s LGBTQIA+ members in the Summer of 2024.
 It meets at CVUUS regularly.
 TPAC has expressed its gratitude for CVUUS’s generosity in providing such a safe, welcoming space for connection among queer community members who do not feel safe in mixed-gender meetings.

-If you are an LGBTQIA+ neighbor looking for connection and community that values your inherent worth and dignity, or you are an ally looking for ways to support our beloved LGBTQIA+ neighbors, please reach out to Tom for details on how to join Queerly Beloved.
+If you are an LGBTQIA+ neighbor looking for connection and community that values your inherent worth and dignity, or you are an ally looking for ways to support our beloved LGBTQIA+ neighbors, please reach out to us for details on how to join Queerly Beloved.

 Education Around Power, Privilege, and Justice